talha2021skipq/ProximaCentauri/talha/sprint1/talha_project/README.md

 3. make sure that there are 7 python files in resources folder nd  python files in project subfolder
 3. In the project directory, perform cdk synth and then cdk deploy
 3. Make sure that there are 7 python files in resources folder nd  python files in project subfolder.

+##Project Status

+By this update, the project is fully completed now.

 ## Author